vptheron/helen/README.md

 Other types of request are available like `Prepare`, `Execute`, `Batch`, etc.

-**Global Keyspace**: the `CqlClient` internally maintains several connections to the Cassandra node, you should *not* issue a `use keyspace` query since it will only be sent over one of the connections.
+**Global Keyspace**: the `CqlClient` internally maintains one single connection to the Cassandra node, you can issue a `use keyspace` query to set the context of this connection.

 ### Parameterized statements